How do custom hooks work in the Labs interface?

 Hooks in Swapping (aka Routing)

-In the classic routing flow, the interface will automatically consider routing through any pool on Uniswap v2, v3 or v4 that does not utilize beforeSwap or afterSwap hooks or custom fee tiers.
-We are actively working to add support for these pools.
+In the classic routing flow, the interface will automatically consider routing through any pool on Uniswap v2, v3 or v4, including pools with hooks or custom fee tiers.

 UniswapX is able to support any pools including those that use beforeSwap, afterSwap and custom fee tiers.
 Developers of these hooks can run their own fillers to participate in Uniswap Labs interface routing.
 More details on running a filler can be found here.